I am highlighting phobias related to Christmas and why some dread and fear the Christmas period.

 There are a myriad of reasons why a child would develop Santaphobia.
 Many children between the age of 2-7 do fear Santa and the fear, Santaphobia is normal and common in young children.

 Agorophobia, the fear of crowds, is an anxiety disorder.
 Having this phobia can be especially difficult to deal with at Christmas time.
 Those that experience Agorophobia tend to steer clear of people, situations or events where there is a possibility of embarrassment or shame being felt.
 Having to go to places or meet people is too hard sometimes.
 Places and people can leave us feeling trapped and we feel panic.
 Rather than go through all that negative stuff and be in that panic state, it becomes easier to just avoid Christmas gatherings and the fears that being in crowds can bring.

 Is the fear of kissing under the mistletoe.

 Have you ever had that feeling where, you want to run away when you see someone at a Christmas event, approach you, shaking mistletoe over there own head, and expecting a kiss and all you want to do is escape?
 That is Cyssanophobia.

 Refusing a kiss under the mistletoe was thought to bring bad luck.

 Fear of turkey.
-The irrational fear of the turkey and being in a state of powerless. mind paralysing state of panic when confronted by one.
+The irrational fear of the turkey and being in a state of mind paralysing state of panic and fear when confronted by one is called Meleagrisphobia.

 It is thought that this phobia develops in childhood.
-Probably as a result of a frightening experience, like being chased or attacked by a turkey in childhood.
+Probably as a result of a frightening experience, like being chased or attacked by a turkey which can be quite large.

 Fear of relatives.
 The fear could be of a emotional memory created out of a fearful event.
 Whatever traumatic event caused you to fear spending time with relatives, the fear is real.
 You feel on high alert around relatives, ready to make a run if you need to make a run for it.